rohany/StandardML-GPU/docs/index.md

 relate to the restricted nature of GPU computation, in contrast to the lack of restrictions in terms of memory management and syntactic constructs of Standard ML.
 To be specific the difficulties lie in :
 1. Providing an intuitive abstraction for memory management for device memory, since Standard ML does not have manual memory management.
-2. Providing a flexible interface (as much polymorphism, higher order functions as possible) that allows users to write mostly SML, and more functional style programs.
+2. Providing a flexible interface (as much polymorphism and higher order functions as possible) that allows users to write mostly SML, and more functional style programs.
 3. Implementing very efficient primitives that allow for arbitrary user-defined functions.
 4. Work around the structure of parallel function programs to allow for more efficient use of hardware.

 ## Abstraction

 ## Implementation